Is an annuity salesperson telling you to trust them because they are a fiduciary? If so, read this to learn why they are saying this.

 This does not mean they act as a fiduciary 100% of the time.
 They are not.

-Some agencies have separate companies set up for the investment advisory business and another for the agency.
+Some agencies have separate companies for investment advisory businesses and others for their agency.
 They try to wear both hats at the same time.

 Fiduciaries are a good thing.
 Lying to consumers to build trust is most certainly not.